-FGCI branches account for 23% to 41% of all branches, and over 60% of all mispredictions, in compress and jpeg.
+FGCI branches account for 23% to 41% of all branches, and over 60% of all mispredictions, in compress and ijpeg.
 This explains why the model FG performs very well on these benchmarks, namely a 20% to 25% performance improvement.
-FGCI branches also contribute over 60% of mispredictions in m88ksim.
-FG outperforms other control independence models for m88ksim, however, the benchmark has very few mispredictions in absolute terms and FG improves performance by only 5%.

 FGCI branches account for 24% of all mispredictions in go, yet FG actually degrades performance by less than 1%.
 Looking further into the misprediction behavior of go, we have noticed that FGCI has large potential in some frequently executed code (e.g. the "addlist" function), but that neighboring mispredictions not covered by FGCI nullify this potential; combined with the minor adverse effects of fg trace selection, the result is no gain.
 In contrast, the MLB-RET model performs well by capturing clusters of mispredictions in these same code regions.